 Start small and introduce OKRs in a single department, headed either by you or someone who’s got an affinity and prior knowledge of this management tool.
 When people realize how cool it is and how aligned the department is, they will be your internal champions and your company-wide implementation will be much easier and more successful.

 Once you’ve got the high-level buy-in and have started OKR workshops, make sure the objectives are supported by everyone in your scaleup.
-Once everyone agrees what the most important objectives are, it can be easier to say no to the less important ideas.
+Once everyone agrees on what the most important objectives are, it can be easier to say no to the less important ideas.
 With OKRs, saying no isn’t a political or emotional debate.
 It becomes a rational response to a commitment that the entire organization has already made.

 Make Sure OKRs are Adaptable and Agile